10 Snakes With Bats In Their Diets

 © Wikimedia Commons User: Mateo.gable – CC BY-SA 4.0

-The forest flame snake is a little researched species which nevertheless inhabits a huge swathe of South America.
+The forest flame snake is a little researched species which nevertheless inhabits a huge swathe of the Americas, ranging from southern Mexico to Paraguay.
 Sadly, they don’t have the ability to spit fire in your face.
 Instead, this is a calm and non-threatening snake which inhabits a wide variety of habitats, including dry forest, shrubland and rainforests.
 Their survival policy seems to be not causing a fuss and hoping that they fly under the radar.

-Forest flame snakes average at 1 metre, with a record of 132.7cm.
-They’re nocturnal, and mostly favour ground, but can climb trees if necessary.
-Locals dub them the false coral snake, after their contrasting stripes which mimic their venomous neighbours (one of many snakes with that nickname).
+Forest flame snakes average at 100cm, with a record of 132.7cm.
+They’re nocturnal, and mostly favour the ground, but are able to climb trees if necessary.
+Locals dub them the false coral snake, after their sharply contrasting stripes, which mimic their venomous neighbours (one of many snakes with that nickname).

 5 Checker-bellied snake